cme212/course/notes/lecture-15/memory.md

   return sum;
 }
 ```
-and the summation in column-major order
+and the sum in a column-major order
-From `perf2.cpp`:
 ```c++
 double sumMatrixColumn(Matrix& m)
 {